Tips for Keeping Up with your College Search

 As you begin (or continue) your college search, here are some resources and tips that I hope you’ll find helpful.

-- Research, Research, Research.
-While many college campuses are not allowing visitors, it is more important than ever to review the information that is readily available to you about each college (websites, social media, alums, etc.).
+• Research, Research, Research.
+It’s important to review the information that is readily available to you about each college (websites, social media, alums, etc.).
 Keep doing your research, so when you are able to visit colleges and/or speak with admission representatives, you have your list of questions ready that will help in discerning the difference between School A & School B.

 As you navigate through this process, please let me know if you have any questions and how I (and the rest of the Le Moyne community) can be of additional assistance.